kkm24132/Mentoring_Enablement/Industry/Education.md

 The opportunities around use cases are immense.
 Some of them are listed below to give a flavor.

+- 1) Personalized Learning for STUDENTS
+  - AI tutoring systems have been around for several years.
+Their progress and utility are likely to be bolstered by advancements in generative AI through dialogue-based tutoring, which can receive a written or spoken response which is then evaluated with feedback.
+Providing appropriate controls are in place, generative AI can play a role in permitting educators to build more personalized learning plans for students, allowing students to receive more adaptive and frequent feedback.
+This could be powerful for students who struggle with traditional learning or have particular learning needs.
-- Student Assessment Data Analysis
+- 2) Student Assessment Data Analysis for TEACHERS/PROFESSORS
-- Social and Behavioural Skills
+- 3) Social and Behavioural Skills
   - How teachers can detect whether students can use their social skills during the classes or not
   - Helping students enhance their personality development
   - Also, they will be able to pay extra attention to students who need ‘help’ and conduct sessions with counselors or therapists
-- Parents / Carers interaction effectiveness
+- 4) Parents / Carers interaction effectiveness
-- Keep up to date with the curriculum
+- 5) Keep up to date with the curriculum for TEACHERS/PROFESSORS
 - Instructor performance
 - Student's demographics